bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    const handleRemoveTag = (tagToRemove: string, showConfirmation: boolean = false) => {
    ```

-   NES should suggest updating the onClick handler in the JSX and adding confirmation logic
+   NES should suggest updating the onClick handler in the JSX and adding confirmation logic.

 ### Scenario 2: [`task.ts`](/5-Fuller/task-manager-app/src/types/task.ts)

 1. Add a new field in the Task interface like 'isArchived: boolean;'

-   NES should suggest adding it to the TaskFormData type as well
+   NES should suggest adding it to the TaskFormData type as well.

 2. Create a TaskStatus type alias for the status field values: